ocpp-balanz/ocppsim/README.md

 ------------------ | ----------------------------------------------------------------
 `wait [sec]`       | Wait some seconds.
-Default 5 sec `status`           | Get the internal status (does not send/receive anything) `full`             | Emulate that EV is full/does not want to charge more `fullafter [wh]`   | Emulate that EV is full after having received at least [wh] `delay`            | Set delayed charing.
+Default 5 sec `status`           | Get the internal status (does not send/receive anything) `jsonstatus`       | Receive JSON object with charger attributes.
+Useful for automation.
+`full`             | Emulate that EV is full/does not want to charge more `fullafter [wh]`   | Emulate that EV is full after having received at least [wh] `delay`            | Set delayed charing.
 EV will not start charging